This post and giveaway is sponsored by Omaha Steaks. All recipes and opinions are our own. Thanks for supporting brands we love!

 Gavin brought roses, we lit candles, and we actually dined at our dining room table (gasp!) rather than eating at the breakfast bar or snuggled up on the couch.

-We savoured a bottle of wine, and offset the butter-drizzled lobster and steak with a delicate green salad.
+We savored a bottle of wine, and offset the butter-drizzled lobster and steak with a delicate green salad.

 Looking for the perfect Valentine’s Day gift?
 You can’t go wrong with getting quality steaks and seafood delivered from Omaha Steaks, America’s original butcher.
 Any foodie will be will thrilled!